vincentdebakker/CRISPRi-seq/README.md

 `reprAct_penalties` | character.
 Scoring system for repression activity estimation.
 One of `"qi.mean.per.region"`, `"qi"` or `"custom"`.
 Passed to the `penalties` argument of `sgRNAefficiencyMC()`, see function input description above for details.
 Default: `"qi.mean.per.region"`.
 `reprAct_custom_penalties` | numeric vector of length 20, or `NULL`.
 Custom mismatch penalties for repression activity estimation.
 Passed to the `custom.penalties` argument of `sgRNAefficiencyMC()`, see function input description above for details.
 Default: `NULL`.
 `errorRange_maxOffreprAct` | numeric.
 The error allowed on maximum off-target repression activity estimates.
 Candidate sgRNAs with an estimated repression activity within this range from the minimum found off-target repression activity all pass the specificity filter in selecting one optimal sgRNA per feature.
 Default is 1%: `0.01`.
+`oligoForwardOverhang` | character.
+Post-annealing 5'-3' overhang for the forward oligo to be compatible with the digested sgRNA backbone vector.
+Default: `TATA`.
+`oligoReverseOverhang` | character.
+Post-annealing 5'-3' overhang for the reverse oligo to be compatible with the digested sgRNA backbone vector.
+Default: `AAAC`.
 `spacer_length` | integer.
 Length of the sgRNA spacers to be designed in bp.
 Must be a strictly positive integer.
 Default: `20`.
 `PAM` | character.
 Proto-spacer Adjacent Motif sequence.
 Default: `"NGG"`.
 `output_target_fasta` | logical.
 Whether to output a .fasta file containing all sequences for which sgRNAs are designed.
 Default: `TRUE`.